boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

 #### Certificate Stores

-The certificate store block defines if a snap service has to handle with cryptographic keys or certificates.
+The certificate store block defines whether a snap service has to handle cryptographic keys or certificates.
 A snap should have different certificate stores for different services.
-These stores are defined within the package-assets-file (see following code snipped)
+These stores are defined in the package-assets file (see following code snippet)

 !!! example
     ```json